-Species in the genus Pseudopataecus have a greatly compressed head and body, a large number of dorsal and anal-fin ray elements, the frontal part of the cranium with laterally-bowed ridges forming a shallow fleshy depression, and the first dorsal-fin spine arising far forward on the head just before the eyes.
+A genus of velvetfishes with a greatly compressed head and body, a large number of dorsal and anal-fin ray elements, the frontal part of the cranium with laterally-bowed ridges forming a shallow fleshy depression, and the first dorsal-fin spine arising far forward on the head just before the eyes.

 The genus comprises two species, both endemic to Australia.
 Pseudopataecus is from the Greek pseudo (= false), in reference to the superficial but false likeness to the pataecid genus Pataecus.

 Johnson, J.W.
 2004.
 Two new species and two new records of aploactinid fishes (Pisces: Scorpaeniformes) from Australia.
 Records of the Australian Museum 56(2): 179-188.
 DOI: 10.3853/j.0067-1975.56.2004.1421

 Johnson, J.W.
 2012.
 Pseudopataecus carnatobarbatus, a new species of velvetfish (Teleostei: Scorpaeniformes: Aploactinidae) from the Kimberley coast of Western Australia.
 Zootaxa 3245: 54–62. https://doi.org/10.11646/zootaxa.3245.1.3